-Following the recommendation of the Audit Committee, we were re-appointed at the Annual General Meeting on 17 June 2020 to audit the Financial Statements for the year ended 31 December 2020.
-The period of total uninterrupted engagement including re-tenders and re-appointments is 2 years, covering the years ending 31 December 2019 and 31 December 2020.
+Following the recommendation of the audit committee, we were re-reappointed at the Annual General Meeting on 16 June 2021 to audit the Financial Statements for the year ended 31 December 2021 and subsequent financial periods.
+The period of total uninterrupted engagement including retenders and reappointments is 3 years, covering the years ending 31 December 2019 to 31 December 2021.
 We remain independent of the Company in accordance with the ethical requirements that are relevant to our audit of the Financial Statements in the UK, including the FRC's Ethical Standard as applied to listed public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 The non-audit services prohibited by that standard were not provided to the Company.